Great Tips For Albuquerque Home Buyers

 A common mistake that buyers make is forgetting to account for closing costs when applying for a mortgage.
 Closing costs generally run between 2% and 5% of your loan amount.
 You can shop around and compare prices for certain closing expenses, such as homeowners insurance, home inspections, and title searches.
 You can also defray costs by asking the seller to pay for a portion of your closing costs or negotiating your real estate agent’s commission.

 Don’t go into the home buying process without a plan.
 Use these tips to arm yourself with the right knowledge to get the job done, and buy confidently, in ABQ, and across the country.

 This article is prepared by Myers & Myers Real Estate.
-Check out homes for sale in Albuquerque NM and homes for sale in Rio Rancho NM.
 Myers & Myers Real Estate is a full service residential real estate brokerage located in Albuquerque New Mexico.
 We help home buyers and sellers in the Albuquerque NM metro area.